 If a spill starts in one calendar month and ends in a subsequent calendar month, and the Enrollee has no further spills in the subsequent calendar month, the Enrollee shall certify “no-spills” for the subsequent calendar month.

 If the Enrollee has no spills from its systems during a calendar month, but the Enrollee notified the Regional Water Board of a spill from a private lateral or a private system, the Enrollee shall certify “no-spills” for that calendar month.

+If no spills occur during a calendar quarter, monthly “no-spill” reporting is not required, and the Enrollee shall certify that no spills occurred during a specified calendar quarter within 30 calendar days after the end of each quarter, “No Spill” certification statements in the CIWQS Online SSO Database certifying that there were no SSOs for each month in the quarter being reported on.
+For quarterly reporting, the quarters are Q1 - January/ February/ March, Q2 - April/May/June, Q3 - July/August/September, and Q4 - October/November/December.

-Annual Report (Previously termed as Questionnaire in Order 2006-0003-DWQ) By February 1 of each year, the Enrollee shall submit a certified Annual Report
+Annual Report (Previously termed as Collection System Questionnaire in Order 2006-0003-DWQ)

-providing the following system-specific updates regarding its Sewer System Management Plan implementation and compliance with this General Order.
+By April 1 of each year, the Enrollee shall submit a certified annual report providing the following system-specific updates regarding its SSMP implementation and compliance with this General Order.
 Each Annual Report must address updates to the previous calendar year.
 The updated Annual Report content, as listed below, must be entered directly in CIWQS:

 Updated sewer system service area boundaries and system service area (square miles);